What To Know About Purchasing A Home

 Do I really need to have a survey?

 In short—YES, YES AND YES!!!
 Some lenders do not require a new survey.
-However, we recommend that you schedule one anyway.
-With a new survey, you can determine the improvements on the perimeter of the property boundaries.
+However, we recommend that you obtain one anyway.
+With a new survey, you can determine the improvements with respect to the perimeter of the property boundaries.
 Without a survey, it is impossible to determine if any encroachments or easements exist, which will affect your property rights forever.
 More importantly, your title company will NOT insure your property boundaries without a new survey clearly showing them.
 The cost of a survey is a one-time expense and is fairly small compared to the cost that it may save you in the future in the case of an encroachment or other dispute.
 It is true peace of mind for as long as you own the property.
 A survey is typically NOT required if you are buying a condominium or townhouse.

 Homeowner’s insurance: do I really need it?

-Lenders require anyone purchasing a single-family home to buy homeowner’s insurance for the first year, at least.
-Most lenders insist that your policy cover the home’s full replacement value in the event of a fire or natural disaster.
-Before you can close on the home, you must prove that you purchase homeowner’s insurance by providing a receipt to your lender.
+Lenders require anyone purchasing a single-family home to buy homeowner’s insurance for the full replacement value of the property in the event of a fire or natural disaster.
+Before you can close on the home, you must prove that you have purchase homeowner’s insurance satisfactory to your lender by providing a paid receipt to your lender.
 Your lender will not permit you to close without the insurance policy in place.

 What should I know about closing day?

 Most closings take less than one hour to complete.
 Before closing day, you will receive the total amount that you need to bring to closing to complete your purchase.
 You must bring the required funds in the form of a cashier’s check, banker’s check or certified check – not a personal check.
-Your lender must give you a good-faith estimate of your closing costs, though you will probably not receive the exact figure until 24 hours before the closing date.
+Your lender must give you a good-faith estimate of your closing costs, though you will probably not receive the exact final figure until 24 hours before the closing date.

 Congratulations – once you close, you own the property.
-Our final step is to submit documents, including the deed and the mortgage to the county clerk for recording.
-Soon after, you will receive copies for your own records.
+Your Deed.
+Mortgage and other conveyancing documents will be submitted to the county clerk for recording.
+Once recorded, you will receive your recorded Deed to complete your file.